Anne Simpson: Biography

+She is an adjunct professor at St. Francis Xavier University, where she established the Writing Centre.

+Simpson lives in Antigonish, Nova Scotia.

+Books

 Simpson was the co-winner of the 1997 Journey Prize, awarded for her short story Dreaming Snow.
 Her second collection of poetry, Loop (McClelland & Stewart, 2003), was the winner of the 2004 Canadian Griffin Poetry Prize.
 Loop contains many poems composed in sequences, including, notably, a poetic demonstration of a Möbius strip.